Pullman Flats Exterior 4

 Pullman Flats

-This mixed-use development will include ground level retail and second level office space with residential living above.
-In order to make this project a reality, our team worked with the City of Atlanta to rezone the property for mixed-use.
-Originally proposed as a modern 5-story building with a strong street presence, the resulting design based on community input meetings and development with the ITP is a tiered building form stepping up as the facade pushes back from the street.
-The project added additional height and includes 6th level units with amazing skyline views and shared roof top greenspaces.
+To make this project a reality, our team worked with the City of Atlanta to rezone the property for mixed-use.
+Originally proposed as a modern, five-story building with a strong street presence, the resulting design based on community input meetings and development with ITP is a tiered building form that steps up as the façade pushes back from the street.
+The project added additional height and includes six levels with amazing skyline views and shared, rooftop greenspace.